 Buying Guide for Home Elliptical Trainers

 Wondering which elliptical machine would be best for your home?
-These days there are so many choices, and the quality of home ellipticals keeps getting stronger every year.
-Quality machines start at the $500 price point and can go all the way up to a few thousand dollars (or more) for a top-of-the-line machine.
+These days there are so many choices, and the quality of home ellipticals keeps getting better each year.
+Quality machines start at the $500 price point and go all the way up to a few thousand dollars or more for a top-of-the-line machine.

 Ready to start your search?
 Let’s begin with some guidelines to help make your decision a bit easier.
-After familiarizing yourself with these guidelines, you can then look at our list of the best ellipticals sorted by price to make your final decision.
+After familiarizing yourself with these, you can check out our list of the best ellipticals sorted by price to make your final decision.

 The most important factor to consider is performance.
-You obviously want a machine that will stand up over time, and one that gives you the craving to work out time and time again.
-When considering this, don’t just think about the machine; also consider your workout sessions.
+You obviously want a machine that will perform over time.
+When considering this, don’t just think about the machine, but also consider your workout sessions.
 Ask yourself:

 - How long do my workouts usually last?

 - How much variation is necessary in my program?